Panmure House (Edinburgh)

 Panmure House is a 17th-century townhouse located in Edinburgh's Canongate.
 It is the only surviving residence of renowned Scottish philosopher Adam Smith, who lived there between 1778 and 1790.
 Situated close to the Scottish Parliament, in the heart of a UNESCO World Heritage Site, the House is an important monument of Scottish intellectual history.
 During his time living at Panmure House, Smith continued to study and write, producing four new editions of his magnum opus The Wealth of Nations between 1778 and 1789.
 He was still at work on the final edition of his 1759 master work, The Theory of Moral Sentiments, when he died at Panmure House in 1790.
 The House is now a centre for economic and social research and debate in Smith’s name, managed by Heriot-Watt University.

 History and restoration

 Panmure House was originally built in 1691-3 for Lt.
 Col. George Murray and subsequently owned by the Earl of Panmure.
 It was the residence of Adam Smith from 1778 to 1790.
-After falling into disrepair, it was restored in the 1950s and used as a boys’ club and then as a social services day centre.
+After falling into disrepair, it was restored in the 1950s and used as a boys' club and then as a social services day centre.

+Since 1970, the house has been protected by Historic Environment Scotland as a Category A listed building.